Options to deactivate your website subscription.

 You'll continue managing any active subscriptions through your expired site.
 What you do with these subscriptions depends on how you want to use Squarespace moving forward.

-For a domain you registered through Squarespace, you can move your domain to another Squarespace site, cancel it, or transfer it to another host.
+For a domain you registered through Squarespace, you can use your domain with another site, cancel it, or transfer it to another host.
 For domains you purchased elsewhere and connected to your site, take them with you by disconnecting them and changing settings in your provider's account.
-To learn more, visit What to do with your domain if you leave Squarespace.
+To learn more, visit What to do with your domain if you cancel your website.

 Even after your site subscription is canceled or expires, your Member Areas subscription will still continue on the automatic payment schedule you originally selected.
 We'll pause all memberships to your member areas, meaning members will lose access to your content and won’t be charged for subsequent pay periods.
 You’ll still have access to member profiles and you’re responsible for contacting members regarding paused memberships.

-If you reactivate your site subscription, all pre-existing memberships will be reinstated, and members will see charges for the current pay period.
+If you reactivate your site subscription, all preexisting memberships are reinstated, and members are charged for any pay periods that occurred while memberships were paused.